symfony/symfony-docs/book/controller.rst

 Templates are a generic way to render content in *any* format.
 And while in most cases you'll use templates to render HTML content, a template can just as easily generate JavaScript, CSS, XML or any other format you can dream of.
-To learn how to render different templating formats read :ref:`template-formats` section of the Creating and Using Templates chapter.
+To learn how to render different templating formats read the :ref:`template-formats` section of the Creating and Using Templates chapter.

 The Symfony templating engine is explained in great detail in the